Do you remember the Net Yaroze?

 The real question is, though: what happened to Bouncer 1?

 Trippy futuristic racer with psychadelic colours and two-player racing.
 It’s a neat concept, but the gameplay is a bit basic to really hold much attention.
-Worth playing a single track.
+Feels very retro and it’s worth playing at least a single track.